haozhenWu/Calibrated-Boosting-Forest/README.md

 ### Concatenated Version:
 Molecules of targets from same dataset are concatenated together into a single big dataframe, which leads to many missing values in the labels.
 Molecules without a lab result for a given target assume having a negative label.
 This approach might benefit multi-task learning.
-LightChem so far only supports single-task learning, which separate models for each target.
+LightChem so far only supports single-task learning, which builds separate models for each target.
 Will have Self-contained molecules version later.

 ### Classification